joemoose/psiops/docs/combat.md

 ## Morale Checks

-Enemies must pass a morale check to avoid fleeing when they take their first casualty and again when they lose half their number.
+Opponents must pass a morale check to avoid fleeing when they take their first casualty and again when they lose half their number.
+Morale checks are also required for opponents to take any action under suppressing fire.
 Fanatical or mindless opponents do not check morale.

 Opponent’s morale is rated from 1, an untrained, scared rabble, to 6, a stolid trained professional.
-Roll 1D6; if the result equals or exceeds the opponent’s morale score, they rout.
+Roll 1D6; if the result equals or exceeds the opponent’s morale score, they rout or fail to act under suppressing fire.

 Some groups may use their leader’s morale in place of their own.
 Lone foes must save when they first take damage and again when they lose half of their HP.
 Morale does not affect player characters.

 ## Retreat